onasiscart/Catalonia-Connected-project/README.md

 ```
 pytohn3 main.py
 ```
-You can use segments.txt and monuments.txt to run your first test.
+You can use data_EBRE.txt and monument_data.txt to run your first test.
 Use the coordinates "Delta de l'Ebre" from the sample file, then select 'all maps' option to get all the different maps.
-When asked for the segments and monuments data filenames, type 'segment_data' and 'monuments_data', respectively.
+When asked for the segments and monuments data filenames, type 'data_EBRE' and 'monuments_data', respectively.
 Then, for the map files, select any name you want.
 The execution in your terminal should look like this:

 ```
 Latitude of the lower left corner of your area: 40.5363713